tytydraco/yessleep/out/Theres_a_woman_who_lives_inside_the_walls_of_my_gallery_For_fifteen_years_shes_been_knocking_against_the_marble_attempting_to_deliver_a_message_I_couldnt_decipher__until_last_night_Now_I_understand.md

 And every time a new prank was enacted - a carton of milk spilled over my head, a few spiders dumped into my backpack, etc. - I would notice Anthony watching from the sidelines, livid on my behalf.
 Tall for his age, frizzy black hair, blue eyes boiling over with anger behind a pair of thick square glasses.

 One afternoon, Austin, a dumber and more violent breed of bully, became fed up with my relative disinterest.
 Decided to take the torment up a notch.
-He snuck up behind me while I was eating lunch, stuck a meaty fist into my bun, and yanked a thick chunk of hair from my scalp.
+He snuck up behind me while I was eating lunch, stuck a meaty claw into my bun, and yanked a thick chunk of hair from my scalp.

 That was certainly my line in the sand.
 It was Anthony’s too, apparently.